 • What to eat when coming to Kyomizu?

-+ Itoken x Sou・Sou (Japanese style candy store)
++ Itoken x Sou・Sou (a Japanese-style candy store)

 Address: https://goo.gl/maps/L11HJFbifhiE1Fs69

-The shop is famous for its colorful marshmallow skewers, the shape is also cute :v Tastes quite like mochi, but not too sweet, 9/10.
+The shop is famous for its colorful marshmallow skewers, which are also incredibly cute in shape :v.
+They taste quite similar to mochi, but aren’t overly sweet.
+I’d rate them 9/10.

 + Kumo no Cha – 雲ノ茶 .